GuillaumeOj/Auto-Deploy/README.md

 Auto deploy is a microservice for receiving webhooks from GitHub and update your production on your server.

 It's more an exercice than a real project.

+# II.
+Tools

+This project use differents thirs party applications:

+- [Mergify](https://mergify.io) for merging my pull-requests
+- [Travis](https://travis-ci.com) for the continuous integration